Hope-Alemayehu/Hope-Alemayehu/README.md

 ###

-<p align="left">My name is Hope Alemayehu and I work in Quantum Software Projects and and Machine Learning projects.</p>
+<p align="left">My name is Hope Alemayehu and I work in Quantum Software and Machine Learning projects.</p>

 ###